Invisalign® in Bloomington and Bedford, IN

-Invisalign® aligners are an effective and discreet orthodontic treatment option that are worn comfortably over your teeth to continuously adjust alignment and spacing.
+Invisalign® aligners are an effective and discreet orthodontic treatment option that is worn comfortably over your teeth to continuously adjust alignment and spacing.

 Invisalign® aligners are custom-made using models of both your current teeth and the end result you hope to achieve.
 With Invisalign® aligners, you will switch to new aligners about every two weeks with each set shifting the teeth slightly—this continues until you have achieved your final results, which usually takes about two years.

 You remove the Invisalign® aligners for eating, drinking, and cleaning only.
 At first, they will feel very tight, but they will begin to loosen and feel more comfortable after a few days.

 To begin, we will take photographs of your teeth and face, dental impressions of your teeth, and x-rays.
 Those records are sent to Invisalign® with detailed instructions on how we want the final result to appear.
 Invisalign® will scan the impressions to create a 3D model of the teeth and work with your dentist to get the mold to its exact proportions.
 Once final, the trays are made and mailed to your dentist’s office.
 You will wear a set of trays for two weeks at a time for approximately 2 years, or the length of time determined by your dentist.

 Invisalign® vs. braces—what's the difference?